Bio

 As an artist I look for the silent, the unseen, the unexpressed as being as telling as the spoken, the visible, the obvious.
 Dogen-zenji said, "... light implies the presence of the shadows and it is the shadows that are loved".
 It is the underlying beauty waiting to be discovered that gives me my most satisfying moments as an artist: the range of expression hinted at, touched on, rather than depicted.
 When I create, there are always other forces at work, so I am open and allow for surprises.
 Making workable choices in a crucible of informative mistakes becomes my guide in the face of what cannot be seen, only hinted at, or in an emotional sense, felt.
 My creativity lives in an arena where mistakes are not only possible but necessary.

-The Peacocks and Cardinals
+Peacocks and Cardinals

-The Peacocks and Cardinals
+Peacocks and Cardinals from my "Luxuriant Spring" collection.

 Dance Artist